Exposure to Environmental Contaminants

 Measures of Human Exposure

-Different approaches are used to measure or estimate exposure, each with advantages and disadvantages.
+Different approaches are used to measure or estimate the extent of possible human exposure, each with advantages and disadvantages.
 These approaches include ambient concentration measurements, exposure modeling, personal monitoring, and biomonitoring.

 This type of exposure estimate has provided a valuable foundation for many of the regulatory and non-regulatory actions that have been taken to limit exposure to ambient contaminants.
 Measurements of ambient concentrations of contaminants are presented in Air, Water, and Land indicators, but cannot be directly linked with the biomonitoring indicators presented to address the ROE exposure question.

-- Exposure modeling: Exposure models estimate exposure by combining information about environmental contaminant concentrations with information about people's activities and locations (e.g., time spent working, exercising outdoors, sleeping, shopping) to account for the contact with contaminants.
+- Exposure modeling: Exposure models estimate exposure by combining information about environmental contaminant concentrations with information about people's activities and locations (e.g., time spent working, exercising outdoors, and sleeping; food consumption) to account for potential contact with contaminants.
 This approach requires data on contaminant levels where people live, work, and play, as well as knowledge of their day-to-day activities.
+Exposures can also be modeled to account for the relative toxicity of environmental contaminants within a particular chemical group (e.g., types of pesticides).
+Exposure indices may be developed to evaluate relative changes in environmental contaminant exposure over time.

 - Personal monitoring: With personal monitoring, an individual wears a monitoring device during normal day-to-day activities.
 Personal monitoring provides valuable insights into the source of contaminants to which people are being exposed.
 It is most commonly used in workplaces.